 A 1% monthly financing fee (assessed and posted monthly) is charged to ALL outstanding balances except for the months of August and January.
 These accounts are considered Delinquent Accounts and MUST be paid by Mid-Semester Date.
-Failure to pay may result in removal of current or future enrollment as well as not transcripts issued.
+Failure to pay will result in removal of current enrollment.
 If internal collection efforts are unsuccessful, professional external collections agencies will be utilized and students are responsible for all interest, collection, legal fees, and attorney costs incurred.